MikheyevLab/ecology-textbook/book/content/modeling_single_population.md

 width: 1px
 align: center
 ---
-Orthologistic growth (red) contrasted with exponential growth (blue).
+Orthologistic growth contrasted with exponential growth
 ```

 The blue line shows the unlimited bacterial growth (exponential growth) that helped lead Darwin to his idea of natural selection.
 The red line illustrates the new "density-enhanced growth" just being considered, where growth rate increases with density.

 Because it approaches a line that is orthogonal to the line   approached by the logistic model, described later, we call this an "orthologistic model."
 It runs away to infinity so quickly that it essentially gets there in a finite amount of time.
 In physics and mathematics this situation is called a "singularity" - a place where the rules break down.
 To understand this, it is important to remember that all models are simplifications and therefore approximations, and apply in their specific range.
 The orthologistic model applies well at low densities, where greater densities mean greater growth.
 But a different model will take over when the densities get too high.
 In fact, if a population is following an orthologistic model, the model predicts that there will be some great change that will occur in the near future before the time of the singularity.

 In physics, models with singularities command special attention, for they can reveal previously unknown phenomena.
 Black holes are one example, while a more mundane one from  physics is familiar to all.
 Consider a spinning coin with one point touching the table, spinning ever more rapidly as friction and gravity compel the angle between the coin and the table to shrink with time.
 It turns out that the physical equations that quite accurately model this spinning coin include a singularity - a place where the spinning of the coin becomes infinitely fast at a definite calculable time.
 Of course, the spinning cannot actually become infinitely fast.
 As the coin gets too close to the singularity - as its angle dips too near the table - it merely switches to a different model.
 That different model is a stationary coin.
 The exact nature of the transition between the spinning and stationary states is complex and debated, but the inevitability of the transition is not.